Turkish community of London: Religion

+Alongside Sunni Islam worship, a large Alevi diaspora is found among Turkish immigrants in London.
+Also making up a large proportion of the native population living in Turkey, Alevis worship in cemevi.
+Cemevi serves as both a place of worship as well as a community space, often distributing food and hosting celebrations throughout the year.

-The majority of Turks are Muslims.
-Turkish places of worship includes Aziziye Mosque and Validesultan Mosque in Stoke Newington;Madina Mosque and Suleymaniye Mosque in Hackney; Fatih Mosque in Wood Green; Sultan Selim Mosque in Seven Sisters; and the Edmonton Islamic Centre in Upper Edmonton.
+Other Turkish places of worship includes Aziziye Mosque and Validesultan Mosque in Stoke Newington;Madina Mosque and Suleymaniye Mosque in Hackney; Fatih Mosque in Wood Green; Sultan Selim Mosque in Seven Sisters; and the Edmonton Islamic Centre in Upper Edmonton.

 Businesses

 Due to the collapse of the textile industry in London, the majority of the Turkish community decided to pursue self-employment.
 Restaurants, kebab shops, cafes, supermarkets, minicab offices, off licenses and various other trades have now taken over from the textile trade.
 There are clearly identifiable areas in which these business premises are based; mainly N16, N17, and E8.

 Media

 There are a number of media associations in London for the Turkish community, including the newspapers Avrupa Gazete, Londra Gazete, Olay and TV stations such as Euro Genc TV and many other cultural associations and websites.